 - Burn a disc using the AutoPlay window. - 1.
 Ensure that the disc is played automatically. - a.
 Click the Start button to open the Start menu. - b.
-Depending on your Windows version, do one of the following: - For Windows 7: Click Control Panel.
-View Control Panel by Large icons or Small icons, and then click AutoPlay. - For Windows 10: Click Settings → Devices → AutoPlay. - c.
+Click Settings → Devices → AutoPlay. - c.
 Select or turn on Use AutoPlay for all media and devices. - 2.
 Insert a recordable disc into the optical drive that supports recording.
 The AutoPlay window opens. - 3.
-Follow the instructions on the screen. - Burn a disc using Windows Media[®] Player. - 1.
-Insert a recordable disc into the optical drive that supports recording.

-- 2. Open Windows Media Player.
-See "Accessing a program on your computer" on page 14.

-- 3. Follow the instructions on the screen.

-- Burn a disc from an ISO file.
+Follow the instructions on the screen. - Burn a disc using Windows Media® Player. - 1.
+Insert a recordable disc into the optical drive that supports recording. - 2.
+Open Windows Media Player.
+See "Accessing a program on your computer" on page 14. - 3.
+Follow the instructions on the screen. - Burn a disc from an ISO file.

 - 1. Insert a recordable disc into the optical drive that supports recording.

 - 2. Double-click the ISO file.

-- Follow the instructions on the screen.
+- 3. Follow the instructions on the screen.